Find Height of a Binary Tree

-Key takeaway: One of the fundamental tree problems to learn problem-solving using DFS (Postorder traversal) and BFS traversal.
+Key takeaway: One of the fundamental tree problems to learn problem-solving using DFS (Postorder) and BFS traversal.

 Let’s understand the problem

 Given a binary tree, write a program to find its height.
-In other words, we are given a binary tree and we need to calculate the maximum depth of the binary tree.
+In other words, we need to calculate the maximum depth of the binary tree.

 • The height or maximum depth of a binary tree is the total number of edges on the longest path from the root node to the leaf node.
 In other words, the height of a binary tree is equal to the maximum number of edges from the root to the most distant leaf node.